 CF769 The Sheriff or Constable

+the Sheriff.
 It was the alarm version of the Usher.

 These clocks were odd in that, despite their "campaign" model number, they

 appeared in catalogs and brochures suggesting either they were more popular

 steel dials and really no corners have been cut that I could find.